britter/website/src/content/blog/2025-02-10-gradle-dependency-verification.md

 The last step was to deal with the remaining entries in the `<components>` section.
 Some of them had a signature but the comment Gradle generated said, that is was unable to retrieve the signing key.
 In our case all these artifacts where available on [Maven Central](https://search.maven.org), including their signatures.
-We followed the following steps to retrieve the signing key:
+We followed these steps to retrieve the signing key:

 1. Download both the JAR and the `.asc` signature file.
 2. Run `gpg --verify <artifact>.asc` to extract the signing key.